shipurjan/vps-webhost-init/README.md

    ./deploy.sh
    ```

-The `.env` and `deploy.conf` files are gitignored to keep your credentials safe.
+The `dev/.env` and `dev/deploy.conf` files are gitignored to keep your credentials safe.